 There are many positive and negative modifiers that influence your pop growth.
 These modifiers are added up and each turn contribute to your overall pop growth.
 When your pop growth reaches 100, you gain a new pop.
 So for example, you gain +5 pop growth because of your race, +20 pop growth because of your buildings and -15 pop growth because of debuffing magic.
 These modifiers result in a growth of +10, so at this rate, you will gain a new pop every ten turns.

 Pops can’t be only gained, but also lost.
 Losing population deals a serious blow to your economy and can set you back for quite some turns.
-This is an obvious reason why you should watch out for hostile actions and try to at least somewhat protect your workers.
+This is an obvious reason as to why you should watch out for hostile actions and try to at least somewhat protect your workers.
 There is also another one.
-Your population has an overall health that’s tied to its growth, efficiency and progress.
-Health is damaged by famines, military attacks and some nasty spells and it regenerates only very slowly.
-So, well fed and protected population will grow faster and work better than population of a governorate that finds itself in perpetual war or neglects its protection.
+Your population has an overall happiness that’s tied to its growth, efficiency and progress.
+Happiness is damaged by famines, military attacks and some nasty spells and it regenerates only very slowly.
+So, a well fed and protected population will grow faster and work better than the population of a governorate that finds itself in perpetual war or neglects its protection.
 But wars and conflict are very important parts of Dragescent and there is much to be gained from them as you will see in future diaries.

 Thank you for reading and see you next time.